YosysHQ-Docs/AppNote-130/docs/source/index.rst

 This article presents a method for performing *multi-stage* formal verification on hardware designs using Yosys.
 In multi-stage verification, the verification process is divided into distinct phases, each with its own goals and properties to be verified.
 The design state at the end of one phase serves as the starting point for the next phase.
 Key to the method is the use of Yosys's ``sim`` pass to replay simulation traces and set up specific design states before proceeding with further formal verification.

+Note that some forms of multi-stage verification are already supported by existing tools such as `SCY <https://github.com/YosysHQ/scy>`_ (Sequence of Covers with Yosys).
+This article describes the general approach that underlies SCY, which can be used to manually implement more complex multi-stage verification flows than what SCY currently supports.

 At the highest level, each stage of multi-stage verification works as follows.
 Assuming we have a simulation trace from the previous stage that reaches the desired initial state, we first replay the trace into the design using Yosys's ``sim`` command with the ``-r`` option, which updates the design state to reflect the end of the trace.
 Then, we disable all assertions/assumptions/coverpoints/properties not relevant to this stage.
 Finally, we can then run formal verification from the updated design state using the enabled properties.

 There are two primary things you will learn from this walkthrough: